 Mentor selection and expectations

 Your selected adviser should be available to meet regularly with you to evaluate your research progress; discuss the problems that will inevitably arise; and provide appropriate encouragement, chastisement and direction.
-Your thesis adviser will also help you form a Thesis Advisory Committee, complete the Degree Program form and develop your thesis proposal.
+Your thesis adviser also will help you form a Thesis Advisory Committee, complete the degree program tool and develop your thesis proposal.
 Advisers also provide personal, professional and academic advice.